Homsey/Homsey.github.io/README.md

+Not gonna lie...
+Im i have no clue how i even got here.
+So to anyone who's reading this just know i'm gonna take over the world but not in a drmatic way.
+Just simple and quietly.

 # Welcome to GitHub

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
 Let’s learn how this all works by building and publishing your first GitHub Pages website!